Bone on Bone In The Knee

 What is Bone on Bone In The Knee?

-Bone on Bone in the Knee is a phrase used to describe a condition in the knee joint which involves cartilage loss/damage and is closely associated with osteoarthritis or degenerative joint disease.
+Bone on Bone in the Knee is a phrase used to describe a condition in the knee joint which involves cartilage loss and the damage is closely associated with osteoarthritis or degenerative joint disease.
+This condition is very painful with walking, squatting and kneeling.
+Often patients report popping and grinding within the knee joint.
+So, in this article we will look at this condition and find ways that we can help you!

 Knee Anatomy and Bone on Bone